-Yes.
+Definitely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
+The majority of manufacturers have established a standard 5-year parts warranty on dry charge units.
 While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

-It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
-Until then, indications are that there will likely be sufficient supply to meet the current demand.
+Until that time however, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Falso Service Experts for clarification.

 Student loan debt in the USA has been a growing issue for a long time.
 Today’s total student debt has reached some $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your higher education journey or counseling someone who is, it’s important to...
 Continue reading